 The first step in treating IBS is a combination of gut-based strategies to focus on managing the digestive symptoms.
 Gut-based strategies include:

 Centrally based strategies work on the body as a whole, creating benefits that help with the management of IBS symptoms and improving overall well-being, and they are used in cases of moderate to severe symptoms.
 Centrally based strategies for IBS include antidepressants, antibiotics and probiotics.1

 Both tricyclic and SSRI (selective serotonin reuptake inhibitors) antidepressants have historically demonstrated benefits in the treatment of IBS.
 Evidence shows that tricyclic antidepressants can help in treating IBS, even at low doses.
 There are minor effects on mood at low doses, and the effects of the drugs slow bowel transit and relieve spasms, which can be helpful in treating diarrhea.
 SSRI antidepressants can also be effective in treating some IBS symptoms and may produce a positive effect on mood and pain.1,2

 Antibiotics are commonly used with bacterial overgrowth in the intestines if it is suspected, particularly with gas and bloating.
 Some studies also support the case for using probiotics, which provide the body with beneficial bacteria through a capsule or fermented food.1,2

 Alternative and complementary therapies

-Patients with IBS frequently seek out alternative and complementary therapies to manage their symptoms.
+People with IBS frequently seek out alternative and complementary therapies to manage their symptoms.
 There is research to support the effectiveness of therapies such as hypnotherapy, peppermint oil, and biofeedback.
-Patients also report symptom relief with the use of acupuncture.1,2
+People also report symptom relief with the use of acupuncture.1,2